DokimiCU/Exile/README.md

 -geomoria decorations
 -more morphs: gardens, waste dumps, public baths, transporter room, laboratory, storage dumps, factories

+--CLOTHING:
+-speed effects (likely to cause issues with bed physics)

 --TECH
 -more sophisticated fires: heat and output controlled by airflow -more graffiti in more colors